ibm-cloud-docs/cephaas/getting-started.md

 {{site.data.keyword.attribute-definition-list}}
 {: ui-linked}

-# Getting started with Software Defined Storage as a Service (SDSaaS)
+# Getting started with IBM Storage Ceph as a Service
 {: #getting-started}

 SDSaaS is a persistent, high-performance iSCSI storage that is provisioned and managed independently of Compute instances. iSCSI-based SDSaaS LUNs are connected to authorized devices through redundant multi-path I/O (MPIO) connections.